dechantoine/explainable-chess-engine/README.md

 - Build a Deep Learning framework optimized for training with chess data.
 - Monitor the performance of the training framework to optimize training time, CPU/GPU usage, and memory usage.
+- Demonstrate proficiency in PyTorch, Tensorflow, Keras and Jax.
-- Build the best model with the minimal number of parameters.
+- Build the best model with the minimal number of parameters for several ELO levels.
 - Create a human-readable explanation of the model's decisions.
 - Implement a chess engine that can play against human or AI players using the model.

 ### Roadmap

 - [x] Create the project structure
+- [x] Pytorch Framework
   - [x] Custom pytorch dataset for chess data
     - [x] Read any board state at any game number in a PGN file
     - [x] Convert board, moves and game result to tensor
     - [x] Batch all operations
     - [x] Tests
   - [x] Training loop & utilities for training
     - [x] Training loop
     - [x] Logging & Tensorboard
     - [x] Evaluation
     - [x] Save & Load model
     - [x] Tests for training framework
+- [ ] Tensorflow Framework
+  - [ ] Custom TFRecords for chess data
+    - [ ] Read any board state at any game number in a PGN file
+    - [ ] Convert board, moves and game result to tensor
+    - [ ] Batch all operations
+    - [ ] Tests
-- [ ] Chess Engine
+- [x] Chess Engine
-  - [x] Beam Search using the model
+  - [x] Beam Search using the DL models
+  - [x] Implement matches
-  - [ ] Evaluate against Stockfish
+  - [x] Evaluate against Stockfish
-  - [ ] Tests for the chess engine
+  - [x] Tests for the chess engine
+- [ ] Explainability
+  - [x] Beam Search visualization
+  - [ ] Board evaluation visualization
 - [ ] Deployment
   - [ ] Dockerize the project
   - [ ] Deploy on Lichess